 Decisions.
 Decisions.
 When deciding to choose an appropriate size for building a bird box or buying one, it’s always a challenge to know what size it should be.
 I’ve also always wondered about this, and so I took a little time to do some research online so that you don’t have to.
 Here’s what I found.

-The size of a bird box should fit the size of the bird that you are intending to house.
+The size of a bird box should be the size of the bird species it is meant for.
 For example, to house slightly bigger birds such as American Kestrels, the bird box needs to be about 8 x 8 x 12 inches, whereas, for smaller birds, such as the House Sparrow, its bird box just needs to be about 4 x 4 x 10 inches to fit it.

 As different bird species have different sizes, we must learn how to pick the right dimensions for the right type of bird.
 There are some caveats and important things you need to know before you begin.
 Read on to find out more!